What is operational technology (OT) Security?

 These tasks are critical since a malicious user might bring the operation of an entire site to a grinding halt or inject the system with malware that spreads from site to site.

-On-site safety and security has been top-notch in the OT world for years, but remote access management introduces new types of requirements.
+On-site safety and security have been top-notch in the OT world for years, but remote access management introduces new types of requirements.
 Industries often find themselves lacking in both the IT/OT tools and the skills.

 What’s worse, IT experts lack the skills required to manage remote access to industrial equipment, because the protocols used are often non-standard and vendor-specific.